Our Team

 Diné/Xicana/Gabrieliño Kizh

-Mima Salas is an enrolled member of the Navajo Nation from her mother’s side and is Xicana descending from the San Gabrieliño Kizh Band of Mission Indians on her father’s side.
-Born and raised in Phoenix, Arizona she is now living in the Humboldt area working on the Thriving Women Program as its Program Associate.
-She has an interest in community building that is centered on protection for Indigenous women and Two-Spirit peoples, youth advocacy, and storytelling as a way of healing.
-She has experience working with Native communities in Arizona while serving as a member of Morning Star Leaders Youth Council.
+Mima Salas is an enrolled member of the Navajo Nation on her mother’s side and descends from the San Gabrieliño Kizh Band of Mission Indians on her father’s side.
+Born and raised in Phoenix, Arizona she is now living in the Humboldt area working on the Thriving Women Program as the Program Coordinator and studying Environmental Studies at Cal Poly Humboldt.
+She is dedicated to community building centered on protecting and uplifting the roles of Indigenous women and Two-Spirit peoples, empowering youth voices, and storytelling as a way of healing.
+She has experience working alongside Native communities in Arizona while serving as a member of Morning Star Leaders Youth Council.
 She’s a proud older sister and hopes to pave new pathways for them and the rest of her family.
-Favorite pastimes include writing, running, hiking with family, and skateboarding.

 Photo Credit: Hulleah Tsinhnahjinnie (Seminole/Muscogee/Dine’)